About linocut

 Reduction Printing

 A reduction print is where a single Lino block is carved “reduced” in stages and the colours are printed in layers from each carved stage.
 There are advantages and disadvantages to this method.
 The advantages being that only one block is needed thus reducing materials and also using the same block for each layer /colour means it will exactly line up with what’s gone on before.
 The disadvantages are that the size of the edition is fixed at the beginning of the process and cannot be added to.
-This means that any mistakes made along the way will mean fewer and fewer good prints at the end.
-Printmakers sometimes allow for this and factor in the wastage when doing reduction prints.
+This also means that any mistakes made along the way will mean fewer and fewer good prints at the end.
+Printmakers sometimes allow for this and factor in a percentage wastage when doing reduction prints.

 In printing terms, the lining up of the layers is called registration.
 The multiple layers sit exactly on top of one another and the print makes sense.
 If the registration is poor, the print will look blurry.
 I use a very simple method of registration which uses two 90 degree corners fixed on top of each other.
 Sometimes I like the effect where a print is mis-registered and you can see a sliver of the underneath colour as an accent which adds another dimension to the image.
 However this effect is usually thought of as undesirable.